Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 ### Unresolved bugs

-* ScummVM not showing both audio and text.
 * Dialog in the "Captain's Log" introduction does not move forward automatically.
 * Dialog in the inventory does not move forward automatically.
 * Branching dialog on Genetix is missing Roger's voiced message for selection.